MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Preliminary

 \section{Preliminary}

-This section introduces background knowledge of this paper.
+This section introduces the background knowledge of this paper.

-\subsection{Differential Privacy~\cite{dwork2011differential}}
+\subsection{Differential Privacy}

-Differential privacy proposed by D.work et al.~\cite{dwork2011differential} is one of the most popular privacy definition which guarantee strong privacy protection on individual samples.
-The formal definition of $\epsilon$- differential privacy is defined as below:
+Differential privacy proposed by D.work et al.~\cite{dwork2011differential} is one of the most popular privacy definitions which guarantee strong privacy protection on individual samples.
+The formal definition of $\epsilon$- differential privacy for synthetic datasets generation is defined as below:

 \begin{mydef} (Differential Privacy)